richb-hanover/lartc-redesign/README.md

 Then copy the entire 'lartc' folder to your web server.

 Note: Use `git pull` to retrieve subsequent updates from the github repository.

+Note: This site is currently available at http://lartc.richb-hanover.com